-5. Placement
+6. Placement

 The guidance staff makes every effort to assist the student in planning for his/her educational and vocational future.
 However we place the responsibility upon the students to see that all dead lines for applications, job interviews, tests and teacher reference are met.
 Part-time jobs are sometimes available.
 Students interested in part-time work should contact the guidance office.
 The services of all outside agencies are used to assist students planning to seek employment upon graduation from school.
 It is our intention to help every student to attain his/her goals whether it be in education, employment, vocational training or entrance into the armed services.
-Old Colony maintains liaison with the personnel department of area business and industrial firms for the purpose of locating, evaluation and placing students in available positions.
+Old Colony maintains liaisons with the personnel departments of area businesses and industrial firms for the purpose of locating, evaluation and placing students in available positions.

-6. Referrals
+7. Referrals